fraenkel-lab/OmicsIntegrator/README.md

 4. Enter the `msgsteiner-1.3` subdirectory and run `make`
   * See [this advice](./patches) on compiling the C++ code if you encounter problems.
   * Make a note of the path to the compiled msgsteiner file that was created, which you will use when running Forest.
+  * In Linux, use `readlink -f msgsteiner` in the `msgsteiner-1.3` subdirectory to obtain the path.
 5. Download the Omics Integrator package: [OmicsIntegrator-0.3.0.tar.gz](./dist/OmicsIntegrator-0.3.0.tar.gz)
 6. Unpack files from the archive: `tar -xvzf OmicsIntegrator-0.3.0.tar.gz`
 7. Make sure you have all the requirements using the pip tool by entering the directory and typing: `pip install -r requirements.txt`
   * Some users have reported errors when using this command to install matplotlib.
 To fix, install matplotlib independently (http://matplotlib.org) or use Anaconda as indicated above.

 Now Omics Integrator is installed on your computer and can be used to analyze